hanishkvc/prgs-covid-cowin_vaccine_check/README.rst

    the same is requested for by the logic, after user clicks start-notifyme.
 This may not work in some of the setups - especially wrt mobiles/...

+   There is a periodically (once per minute) updating countdown which is shown in the auto button to indicate as to when the next auto repeating search will be triggered.

 NOTE: If user selects/sets the district to be anything other than ANY, then the logic will switch to District1Week mode and inturn the date will be reset to today.
 The user can change the date to something different, if they want to after selecting the district.